-Primary and secondary investments in Portfolio Funds are generally valued based on the latest net asset value reported by the Portfolio Fund Manager.
-If the net asset value of an investment in a Portfolio Fund is not available at the time the Fund is calculating its net asset value, the Valuation Committee will consider any cash flows since the reference date of the last net asset value reported by the Portfolio Fund Manager by (i) adding the nominal amount of the investment related capital calls and (ii) deducting the nominal amount of investment related distributions from the last net asset value reported by the Portfolio Fund Manager.
+Primary and secondary investments in Portfolio Funds are generally valued based on the latest net asset value reported by the Portfolio Fund Manager. until the Fund receives additional information and as further adjusted as follows.
+The Valuation Committee will consider any cash flows since the reference date of the last net asset value reported by the Portfolio Fund Manager by (i) adding the nominal amount of the investment related capital calls and (ii) deducting the nominal amount of investment related distributions from the last net asset value reported by the Portfolio Fund Manager.
+With respect to purchases or sales of secondary investments in Portfolio Funds, the latest net asset value reported by the Portfolio Fund Manager may be further adjusted if the Valuation Committee determines that the price paid or received is representative of a transaction between willing parties at the time or the purchase or sale.